 Playing And Having Playmates

 Children naturally play for fun.
 Play is an important part of their development, just like food and shelter.
 Playtime encourages kids to be creative, and they can promote problem-solving skills.
 Apart from playing alone, they also need playmates so they can develop teamwork and competitive skills, things that they will need when they are older.
 Allow them to play with their schoolmates, their cousins, and their neighbors so that they will learn how to adjust to different types of kids.
-Let them run and yell and even play hard and dirty sometimes.
+Let them run, jump and yell and even play hard and dirty sometimes.
 All these will help them become mentally and physically healthy.
+An example of fun physical activities is letting them bounce in a sky-bound trampoline.
 Do you know what they’ll love more?
 Their parents playing with them!
 And then after every game, ask them if they had fun, or if they won.
 Let them tell their story watch how happy they are telling it to you.

 On Discipline And Guidance

 Setting family rules is a must.
 You can talk about it over dinner.
 You can start by setting curfews for the older siblings, and then round up the ‘meeting’ with the children’s rules for television time, sleep time, and other important things you need for them to learn how to follow instructions.
 Linda Esposito, LCSW explains that “Once you redefine the meaning of discipline as a trait of being well-behaved and a tool to develop self-control, the concept becomes more neutral and less personal.”

 In disciplining your children, be stern but gentle and realistic with what you want to achieve.
 Their development largely depends on how much love and encouragement you show them.
 More importantly, be a good role model for them.
 You can’t impose self-discipline on a child if you do not practice it yourself.

 Be Open About Your Emotions